Hurka5/noob/README.md

 # noob
-NoOb (No Obscenity) is a blazingly fast profanity filtering library designed to help developers maintain clean and respectful environments in their applications.
+NoOb (No Obscenity) is a blazingly fast profanity filtering library which supports filtering in multiple languages.

+# Usage